Hardik0175/Neural_Net_Project/README.md

 ## Model Design
 Used h2o Library for running the deeplearning model with 7 Hidden Layer 100 Neuron each.
+Learning Rate is 0.001 and activation is "RectifierWithDropout"
 ![Not Found](Images/DNN_Model.PNG)

 ## Derivation from Confusion Matrix for all the models